devopsdays/devopsdays-web/content/events/2017-philadelphia/speakers/erica-windisch.md

 +++

-Erica is CTO SPEAKERBIO Founder at IOpipe where she is building developer tools for serverless applications.
+Erica is CTO/Founder at IOpipe where she is building developer tools for serverless applications.
 She is a former maintainer of Docker and OpenStack and has been building cloud, ops, and infrastructure tooling for over 15 years.